kofgokhan/kofgokhan.github.io/content/gsoc26/gsoc.md

 This week, we have added another ICNN tuorial, this time using PyTorch.
 The PR for it can be viewed [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/287).
 We have also added a small training loop to both `Flux` [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex/) and `PyTorch` [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex_pytorch/) to show the fit on a convex function.

 We have also finalized and added [`SoftPlusConicEpigraph`](https://lanl-ansi.github.io/MathOptAI.jl/dev/api/#SoftPlusConicEpigraph) with test using `SCS`.
 The PR for it can be viewed [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/288).

+## Week 7-8

+We wanted to implemennt the epigraph formulation of `LeakyReLU` but the way the predictor has been implemented, it wal already working so we just needed to add the tests.
+PR is [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/293).

+The input convex `Flux` [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex/) is updated to include `SoftPlusConicEpigraph`.
+We just changed the last layer of the ICNN and the fit seems to improve well.
+We did the same for the PyTorch [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex_pytorch/) as well.

+We proceeded to add support for epigraph formulations to `ExaModels`.
+PR can be found [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/294).